IsraelHikingMap/OSMPbfWebAPI/README.md

 An OSM Pbf manager exposed as HTTP REST API

 This docker uses [OSM-C-Tools](https://gitlab.com/osm-c-tools/osmctools) under the hood and Asp.Net to serve an HTTP server.
-The main functionality is by creating a container that hold an OSM pbf file.
+The main functionality is by creating a container that holds an OSM pbf file.
 Update it by downloading daily and or minutely updates and stream it back.

-In order to build this you'll need to docker.
+In order to use this you'll need to docker.

+## Runing with `docker-compose`
+Run  `docker-compose up -d`

+## Running with `docker`
-Run `docker build -t osmctools-webapi .` to build.
-When build is complete run `docker run -p 11911:80 osmctools-webapi` and surf to `localhost:11911/swagger`
+Build the container with `docker build -t osmpbf-webapi .` When build is complete run `docker run -p 8987:80 osmpbf-webapi`

+## Checking the API
-Now surf to localhost:11911/swagger/ to get a simple UI to interact with the pbf container mamanger
+Open [`http://localhost:8987/swagger`](http://localhost:8987/swagger) to get a simple UI to interact with the pbf container mamanger/

 This is also available in dockerhub: `israelhikingmap/osmctoolswebapi`